1. Installation of OmpSs-2¶

 to specify the prefix of the libnuma installation--with-papi=prefix

-to specify the prefix of the PAPI installation and enable monitoring featuresCACHELINE_WIDTH=width
+to specify the prefix of the PAPI installation and enable monitoring features--enable-debug

 to specify the length in bytes of a cache line in the target architecture